NovySan/unl-digifab/projects/project1.md

 1. Proposal:
    - written proposal to Canvas (10/7)
-3. Submission:
+2. Submission:
+   - upload the following to Canvas (10/28)
+   - Written Project Description (update your written proposal once you are done with the project, this is your project description)
    - Rhino Models (.3dm)
    - Printable file (.stl)
    - Documentation (photographs)
-   - Written Description (update your proposal once you are done with the project, this is your description)
-4. Critique:
+3. Critique:
    - Present both your Object and your documentation for Critique.
-Use Documentation and Object for Critique, in slide deck.
+(10/28)

 ## References
 Each of these ideas below is one approach to a "hybrid" object.